-Hearing loss represents a substantial problem, affecting more than 30 million Americans.
+Hearing loss is a substantial problem, affecting more than 30 million Americans.

-The President’s Council of Advisors on Science and Technology (PCAST) and the National Academy of Medicine (formerly known as the Institute of Medicine) have recommended policy changes that would help lower the cost and promote greater use of hearing aids.
-For instance, these advisory organizations have recommended that the FDA establish a new classification for basic hearing aids and allow these devices to be sold over the counter at drug stores for the treatment of mild to moderate hearing loss—similar to what is allowed for reading glasses.
+In 2016, The President’s Council of Advisors on Science and Technology and the National Academy of Medicine (formerly known as the Institute of Medicine) recommended policy changes that would help lower the cost and promote greater use of hearing aids.
+Some experts have suggested that the FDA establish a new classification for basic hearing aids and allow these devices to be sold over the counter at drug stores for the treatment of mild to moderate hearing loss—similar to what is allowed for reading glasses.
 These recommendations would not alter FDA regulation of more complex hearing aids.

-These organizations also advocate that the FDA should reconsider its regulation of personal sound amplification products, which are a type of generic hearing aid, that can be helpful in situations in which amplification and noise cancellation are all that is needed.
-These devices are generally available for a few hundred dollars.
+The FDA has also reduced restrictions on the sale of personal sound amplification devices, which are a type of generic hearing aid, that can be helpful in situations in which amplification and noise cancellation are all that is needed.
+These devices are generally available over-the-counter for a few hundred dollars.

 Safety and efficacy

-The FDA should carefully review the safety and efficacy of new hearing aids before allowing them on the market.
+The Food and Drug Administration should carefully review the safety and efficacy of new hearing aids before allowing them on the market.

-The Federal Communications Commission should ensure full and prompt implementation of its hearing-aid compatibility rules to increase the number of wireless phones that can be used effectively with hearing aids and cochlear implants (see Chapter 10, Utilities: Telecommunications, Energy, and Other Services—Telecommunications, Cell Phones and Hearing-Aid Compatibility).
+The Federal Communications Commission should ensure full and prompt implementation of its hearing-aid compatibility rules to increase the number of wireless phones that can be used effectively with hearing aids and cochlear implants (see also Chapter 10, Utilities: Telecommunications, Energy, and Other Services—Telecommunications, Cell Phones, and Hearing-Aid Compatibility).

-The FTC and state consumer protection agencies should investigate complaints of high-pressure sales tactics that inhibit older people from getting professional counseling before purchasing a hearing aid.
+The Federal Trade Commission and state consumer protection agencies should investigate complaints of high-pressure sales tactics that inhibit older people from getting professional counseling before purchasing a hearing aid.

 States should regulate hearing-aid dealers and sales practices, including direct response and mail-order solicitations; require that advertising mention bonding of sellers; and require adequate consumer protections.